If nobody believed in superstition it would be unable to hurt anyone

 Evil Mary Tudor was found intact and uncorrupted during Victorian times (page 339, Bernadette of Lourdes by Therese Taylor).

-Phenomena of Mysticism by Father Herbert Thurston page 254 relates an account
+The Physical Phenomena of Mysticism by Father Herbert Thurston page 254

 The story was about a girl found incorrupt in